A guide to Ukrainian events this summer:

-View Ukrainian Festival Summer Guide 2013 in a larger map
+View UkrCdn Summer Event Guide 2016 in a full screen map

 To provide to the citizens of Calgary an informative, educational and entertaining festival that celebrates all aspects of our unique and rich Ukrainian heritage and to raise the profile of Calgary’s Ukrainian Community through a professional and inclusive annual event that showcases Ukrainian arts, cuisine, entertainment and culture while highlighting true Ukrainian hospitality.